Castleisland: History

 Castleisland was the centre of Desmond power in Kerry.
 The village got its name, 'Castle of the Island of Kerry', from a castle built in 1226 by Geoffrey Maurice (or de Marisco).
 Maurice had been the Lord Justice of Ireland during the reign of King Henry III.
 The island was created by turning the waters of the River Maine into a moat around the castle.

-Sometime in the 120 years after its construction, the castle was taken by the forces of the Earl of Desmond.
-It is known that in 1345 the castle was being held for the Earl of Desmond by Sir Eustace de la Poer and other knights when it was captured by Sir Ralph Ufford, Lord Justice of Ireland.
+Sometime in the 120 years after its construction, the castle was taken by the forces of the Fitzgerald dynasty.
+It is known that in 1345 the castle was being held for Maurice FitzGerald, 2nd Earl of Desmond by Sir Eustace de la Poer and other knights when it was captured by Sir Raoul d'Ufford, Chief governor of Ireland.
 Sir Eustace and the other knights were captured and executed.
 Little is known of the further history of the castle and few ruins are left of it today.
 The main ruin is the de Marisco tower, located behind some private houses at the western end of the town, on the Killarney Road.

 The Black and Tans and the Irish Republican Army (IRA) were active in Castleisland during the Irish War of Independence in the 1920s.
 On 8 May 1921, two Royal Irish Constabulary (RIC) men were shot by the IRA while leaving Castleisland Parish Church; one of the men died.
 Two months later, on 10 July 1921, three IRA men and four British soldiers were killed during a gunfight in the town.

+A vagrant juvenile bald eagle was captured near Castleisland in November 1987, exhausted after reputedly flying across the Atlantic Ocean from North America.

 Geography

-Castleisland is a town in east County Kerry.
-It is close to the Limerick border and close to the Cork border, and the main road in western and southern Kerry passes through here.
-The N21 from Limerick continues on to Tralee while the N22 goes to Killarney and other towns in southern Kerry.
+Castleisland is in the east of County Kerry, 16 km east of Tralee and 19 km north of Killarney.
+The town is close to the County Limerick border and to the County Cork border, and the main road in western and southern Kerry passes through here.
+The N21 road from the city of Limerick continues on to Tralee while the N22 road goes to Killarney and other towns in southern Kerry.

-The Glanaruddery Mountains to the north and the Stack's Mountains to the west define the beginning of the 'Vale of Tralee', at the mouth of which Castleisland is situated.
+The Glanaruddery Mountains to the north and the Stack's Mountains to the west define the beginning of the Vale of Tralee, at the mouth of which Castleisland is situated.
 Most of the land around Castleisland is pasture for dairy stock, with bogland located at various locations around the town, particularly to the east and south.
 It is in the barony of Trughanacmy.